Shockedshodan/alpha-ffb-settings/README.md

   /AC/MX5.ini     <-- Custom settings for MX5 (optional)
 ```

-* `AC/default.txt` -- this settings could be used as optimal for your AlphaBase.
+* `AC/default.txt` -- these settings could be used as optimal for your AlphaBase.
 * `AC/MX5.ini` -- optionally, particular sim settings can be mentioned for a car/a group of cars.
 But it's more preferable to keep differences in base settings, as it's easier to manage.

 ### Filename Convention